Levi's (LEVI)

 Levi's Net Debt Position

-We were impressed that Levi's beat analysts’ constant currency revenue expectations this quarter.
-We were also glad its EPS outperformed Wall Street’s estimates.
-On the other hand, its full-year EPS guidance slightly missed.
-Overall, this print was mixed, with guidance weighing on shares.
-The stock traded down 4.8% to $23.35 immediately after reporting.
+We were impressed by how significantly Levi's blew past analysts’ constant currency revenue expectations this quarter.
+We were also happy its revenue outperformed Wall Street’s estimates.
+On the other hand, its full-year EPS guidance missed.
+Overall, this print had some key positives.
+The market seemed to be hoping for more, and the stock traded down 1% to $20.25 immediately following the results.

 12. Is Now The Time To Buy Levi's?

-We see the value of companies helping consumers, but in the case of Levi's, we’re out.
-To begin with, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its solid EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its constant currency sales performance has disappointed.
+Levi's falls short of our quality standards.
+For starters, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its remarkable EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its constant currency sales performance has disappointed.
 On top of that, its projected EPS for the next year is lacking.

-Levi’s P/E ratio based on the next 12 months is 16.1x.
-This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
+Levi’s P/E ratio based on the next 12 months is 13.9x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
 There are better investments elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.